Regulation on Associate and Undergraduate Education and Examinations

 Medium of Instruction

-ARTICLE 13 – (1) The language of instruction in the University is Turkish.
-Nevertheless, courses may be taught partly or wholly in a foreign language in some programs upon the proposal from respective boards, the decision of the Senate and the approval of The Council of Higher Education.
+ARTICLE 13 – (1) The primary language of instruction at the University is Turkish.
+However, exceptions may apply in certain programs where courses can be delivered either partially or entirely in a foreign language.
+Such deviations require a proposal from the relevant boards, approval from the Senate, and ultimately endorsement from The Council of Higher Education.

 Foreign Language/ Turkish Preparatory Class

-ARTICLE 14 – (1) Foreign language/Turkish preparatory classes are conducted in accordance with the applicable legislative provisions.
+ARTICLE 14 – (1) Preparatory classes for foreign languages/Turkish shall be administered in accordance with relevant legislative provisions.

 Modes of Education

-ARTICLE 15 – (1) The mode of education in the units affiliated to the University is principally formal education.
-Nevertheless, evening and distance education may also be offered upon the reasoned proposal of respective boards, the decision of the Senate and the approval of The Council of Higher Education.
+ARTICLE 15 – (1) The primary mode of education in the University's affiliated units is formal education.
+However, evening and distance education options may also be provided following a substantiated proposal from the respective boards, approval from the Senate, and endorsement from The Council of Higher Education.

 Academic year/semester

-ARTICLE 16 – (1) Education is conducted on the basis of semesters.
-Nevertheless, in certain programs, certain courses may be offered on yearly basis.
+ARTICLE 16 – (1) Education is conducted on a semester basis, although certain programs may offer some courses on a yearly basis.

-(2) An academic year consists of two semesters, including fall and spring semesters.
-In addition to fall and spring semesters, summer school education may be offered as well.
-A semester takes at least sixteen weeks including the examination periods.
-The principles governing the conduction of summer school education shall be determined by the Senate.
+(2) An academic year consists of two semesters - fall and spring.
+Additionally, summer school education may be offered.
+A semester lasts for at least sixteen weeks, including examination periods.
+The principles that govern the conduction of summer school education shall be determined by the Senate.

-(3) Academic calendars which include registration, education and examination periods shall take effect upon the approval of the Senate each year.
+(3) Each year, the academic calendars that include registration, education, and examination periods will take effect upon the approval of the Senate.

-ARTICLE 17 – (1) Normal period of study is two years in associate programs, four years in undergraduate programs and five years in programs which grant concurrently both Bachelor’s and Master’s degree, excluding the one-year preparatory class.
-For suspended students, the period spent in suspension from the University shall be counted towards the period of study.
-Such students shall continue to pay the tuition fee during this period.
+ARTICLE 17 – (1) The standard period of study for associate programs is two years, four years for undergraduate programs, and five years for programs that grant both Bachelor's and Master's degrees concurrently, excluding the one-year preparatory class.
+If a student is suspended from the University, the period spent in suspension shall be counted towards the period of study.
+Such students must continue to pay tuition fees during the suspension period.

-(2) Excluding the one-year preparatory class, students shall complete their education in associate programs in four years maximum; in undergraduate programs in seven years maximum; in programs awarding concurrently both Bachelor’s and Master’s degree in eight years maximum regardless of whether they renewed their semester registrations or not.
-For those who fail to do so, following provisions shall be applied:
+(2) Excluding the one-year preparatory class, students must complete their associate programs within four years, undergraduate programs within seven years, and programs that award both Bachelor's and Master's degrees within eight years, regardless of whether they renewed their semester registrations or not.
+If a student fails to do so, the following provisions shall be applied:

-b) Except for those defined in subparagraph (a) of this paragraph, students shall be granted the right to take two additional exams for all the courses they have met the attendance requirement but failed, regardless of the number of such courses at the end of the maximum period of study.
-At the end of these exams, students who have more than five remaining courses they have to pass for graduation including the ones they have not taken at all or have failed due to lack of attendance shall be dismissed.
+b) Except for those defined in subparagraph (a) of this paragraph, students shall have the right to take two additional exams for all courses they have met the attendance requirement but failed, regardless of the number of such courses, at the end of the maximum period of study.
+At the end of these exams, if a student has more than five remaining courses to pass for graduation, including the ones they have not taken or have failed due to lack of attendance, they shall be dismissed.

-d) Students who have less than five remaining courses they have to pass for graduation at the end of the additional exams, including the ones they have not taken at all or have failed due to lack of attendance shall be granted an additional period of three semesters.
+d) Students who have not passed up to five courses required for graduation at the end of the additional exams, including those they have not taken or failed due to lack of attendance, shall be given an extra three semesters.

-e) At the end of the maximum period of study, students who have no more than five courses left for graduation, including the ones they have not taken at all or have failed due to lack of attendance, without using the right to take additional exams shall be granted an additional period of four semesters.
+e) At the end of the maximum period of study, students who have not taken any additional exam and have no more than five remaining courses left for graduation, including those they have not taken or failed due to lack of attendance shall be given an additional four semesters.

-g) Students who fail to graduate due to a cumulative grade point average less than 2.00 although they have passed all the courses they have taken to graduate from the program they are enrolled in, and therefore have become subject to dismissal are granted the right to take unlimited number of exams for the courses of their choice to increase their cumulative grade point average.
-Students shall submit a written request to respective administrative boards regarding the courses for which they will take the exams, no later than two weeks before the final exam period of the semester they will take the exams.
+g) If a student fails to graduate due to a cumulative grade point average of less than 2.00, even though they have passed all the required courses for their program, they may become subject to dismissal.
+However, they shall be allowed to improve their cumulative grade point average by taking an unlimited number of exams for the courses of their choice.
+Students must submit a written request to the respective administrative boards, indicating which courses they wish to take exams for, at least two weeks before the final exam period of the semester.

-(3) The right to take unlimited number of exams shall only be granted in case the student have met the attendance requirement of the concerned course.
-Students who are granted the right to take unlimited number of exams shall continue to pay the tuition fee.
-However, they shall not benefit from other student rights, except for the right to take exams.
-Students who fail to take the offered exams for a total of three academic years consecutively or intermittently shall be deemed to have waived their rights and be dismissed.
+(3) Students shall only be allowed to take an unlimited number of exams if they have met the attendance requirement of the course.
+If granted permission to take unlimited exams, students must continue to pay the tuition fee.
+However, they shall not be entitled to other student benefits, except for the right to take exams.
+If a student fails to take the offered exams for three academic years consecutively or intermittently, they shall be deemed to have waived their rights and shall be dismissed.

 Graduation credits

-a) The program information package consists of general information on the program; the degree granted; level of education; admission requirements; the aim of the program; the lists of the program courses (lectures, practices, projects, studios, laboratories and workshops, practical work, internships, sketches, land practices, seminars, graduation projects and other studies) on semester basis; semester / year, code, and elective or required status of the courses; the program qualifications; professional profile of the graduates, the structure of the curriculum; examinations, assessment and grading; graduation requirements; mode of education; head of the program and information on similar issues.
+a) The program information package consists of general information on the program, the degree granted, the level of education, admission requirements, the aim of the program, the lists of the program courses (lectures, practicums, projects, studios, laboratory works, and workshops, practical work, internships, sketches, land practices, seminars, graduation projects, and other studies) on a semester basis; semester/year, code, and elective or required status of the courses; the program qualifications; professional profile of the graduates, the structure of the curriculum; examinations, assessment and grading, graduation requirements, mode of education; head of the program and information on similar issues.

 b) The course information package consists of the prerequisites, language, mode of delivery, teaching and learning techniques, instructors, objectives, learning outcomes, contents of the courses; and references, weekly course outline, the assessment system, the ECTS table of the course and tables indicating the contribution of the course to the program qualifications.

-(2) For graduation, students shall complete 300 ECTS for five-year programs; 240 ECTS for four-year programs and 120 ECTS credits for vocational school programs including the common required courses.
-For graduation of those who are subject to national credit system, five-year curriculums shall cover at least a total of 160 credit courses; four-year curriculums at least 128 credit courses and vocational school programs at least 64 credit courses excluding the common required courses.
-The principles governing the calculation of ECTS credit of a course shall be determined by the Senate.
+(2) In order to graduate, students shall complete 300 ECTS for five-year programs; 240 ECTS for four-year programs, and 120 ECTS credits for vocational school programs including the common required courses.
+Additionally, for those who are subject to the national credit system, five-year curriculums shall cover at least a total of 160 credit courses; four-year curriculums at least 128 credit courses and vocational school programs at least 64 credit courses excluding the common required courses.
+The principles for calculating the ECTS credit of a course shall be determined by the Senate.

 Academic Advising